• Skip to primary navigation

 It won’t be fair if we didn’t call the Shimano Metanium one of the best baitcaster for light lures that works in various water conditions.

-2. Daiwa Tatula Elite Baitcasting Reels – Best Light Tackle Baitcaster For Bass
+2. Daiwa Tatula Elite Baitcasting Reels – Best Light Lure Baitcaster For Bass

 Specifications